Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 No visit to Bergen would be complete without experiencing the lively Fish Market (Fisketorget), which has been a meeting place for merchants and fishermen since the 1200s.
 Here you can sample fresh seafood while soaking in the authentic atmosphere of this working harbor.

-What truly distinguishes Bergen is its role as the starting point for exploring Norway’s magnificent fjords.
-From the city harbor, you can join boat tours to nearby fjords like Hardangerfjord and Sogn og Fjordane, where some of Norway’s most breathtaking scenery awaits.
+What really distinguishes Bergen is its role as the starting point for exploring Norway’s magnificent fjords.
+From the city harbor, you can join boat tours to nearby fjords like Hardangerfjord and Sogn og Fjordane, where some of Norway’s most dramatic scenery awaits.
 Many visitors use Bergen as a base for the famous “Norway in a Nutshell” tour, which combines train, bus, and boat travel through some of the country’s most spectacular landscapes.
-[SOURCE]

 Top Picked Activities around Bergen